sepkamal/STAT545-hw-Kamal-Sepehr/Hw02/hw02_gapminder_dplyr.md

     ##                  <fctr>    <fctr> <int>   <dbl> <int>     <dbl>
     ## 1 Sao Tome and Principe    Africa  1952  46.471 60011  879.5836

-As suspected, China has the biggest pop!The smallest is Sao Tome and Principe, probably why I've never heard of them.
+As suspected, China has the biggest pop!
+The smallest is Sao Tome and Principe, probably why I've never heard of them.

 ``` r
 gapminder %>%